skadauke/rwb-train/README.md

 2. Create an EC2 instance with the following properties:

-   - Ubuntu 20.04 LTS AMI
+   - Ubuntu 20.04 (or later) LTS AMI
    - Select a machine size large enough for the expected load.
 Individual RStudio.cloud instances are 1 GB and 1 core.
 So for a workshop with 30 participants, I would suggest a machine with 32-64GB and 16-32 cores.
 For testing, the "free tier eligible" `t2.micro` machine (1 GB, 1 core) works well.
+   - Create a key pair if you don't already have one.
+Move the `.pem` file to `~/.ssh/` of your local machine.
+Change the permissions to be readable only by root `chmod 400 my-key-file.pem`.
    - Configure the security group to allow inbound HTTP and HTTPS traffic (ports 80 and 443)
-   - Create a key pair named `rsp-train`
+   - Ensure there is enough storage.
+I would suggest 1 GB per participant.

 3. Note the **Public IPv4 address** of the machine.

-4. Create a domain name for your server.
+4. Optional: create a domain name for your server.
 One way to do this is using AWS' Route 53 service.

     Note: register your domain early.
 It may take up to 3 days for the domain registration to be processed (although in my case it took about half an hour).